Code-Institute-Submissions/antonios/README.md

 ### Font Awesome

 * I used four Font Awesome icons on my website.
-Three 'modes of transport' icons give emphasis on how to access Antonio's - By Car, By Train and By Bus.
-The other icon is used for the Make A Booking button, to call Antonio's.
+Three 'modes of transport' icons emphasize how to access Antonio's - By Car, By Train and By Bus.

 ### Git